harsh2011/Steganography/AudiotoImage(hidding audio in image)/README.md

 	datafront = first8bitsof(data) // 8bits
 	datalast = last8bitsof(data) // 8bits

-then,for the two channel in the data of 16 bits convert in 4 channel of 8 bits.which easy represent the image pixel value between 0 to 255
+then,for the 2 channel in the data of 16 bits convert in 4 channel of 8 bits.which easy represent the image pixel value between 0 to 255

 Using open write the data in image form.
 But image file must be PNG(lossless compression).